oddbird/css-sandbox/src/overflow/explainer.md

   replace the dots with thumbnail image scroll-markers, and only show one item per 'page'.
-  In this case general mouse scrolling is often removed, relying entirely on navigation controls and (sometimes) touch-gesture based scrolling.
+  In this case general mouse scrolling
-- Tabs take that pattern even further, often using header-like text for the scroll-markers, enforcing the single-item-at-a-time view, and often removing scroll-controls entirely.
+  (and visible scroll-bars)
+  are often removed in favor of tab controls, while sometimes leaving gesture-based scrolling intact.
+- Tabs are similar,
+  but may often removing scroll-controls entirely.

 Rather than thinking of these
 as distinct patterns,
-we want to understand the underlying set of controls that are combined to create any given variation of the interface.
+we want to understand the underlying set of controls that are combined to create any given variation.
+Primarily: paged overflow
+and interactive scroll markers in a variety of forms.

 ### Overflow changes based on context